philthinker/ICECUBE-VREPToolbox/README.md

 # Install

-1. Just clone the master branch anywhere you want.
+Just clone the master branch anywhere you want.
-2. Cut the file 'ICECUBE_init.m' out to your project's repository and modify it.

 # Demo